Being There: Where To, How To, What To - All the Answers

 - Travel Journaling - Be There Now and Later

-Hostels are the tried-and-true places to hang your backpack worldwide (even in the United States), but you've got a few other options, too, like homestays.
+Most students will opt to stay in guesthouses and hostels as they travel around the world, and for good reason too.
+They're extremely affordable and they make it easy for you to meet other travelers.
+However, these aren't your only options.
+You could also try homestays, couchsurfing or even housesitting.
 You can nail down your first week or two of hostel reservations and let the grapevine tell you where to go next, or make some rock solid plans using the reviews and photos you'll find here.

 - Hostels 101